mlswg/mls-architecture/draft-ietf-mls-architecture.md

 arbitrary number of subsequent AEAD keys for that chain.

-These guarantees are ensured by the structure of the MLS key schedule which provides Forward Secrecy for these AEAD encryptions, accross the messages within the epoch and also accross previous epochs.
-Those chains are completely disjoint and compromising keys accross the chains would mean that some Group Secrets have been compromised, which is not the case in this attack scenario (we explore stronger compromise scenarios as part of the following sections).
+These guarantees are ensured by the structure of the MLS key schedule which provides Forward Secrecy for these AEAD encryptions, across the messages within the epoch and also across previous epochs.
+Those chains are completely disjoint and compromising keys across the chains would mean that some Group Secrets have been compromised, which is not the case in this attack scenario (we explore stronger compromise scenarios as part of the following sections).